zotonic/zotonic/doc/manuals/cookbook/frontend-contactform.rst

 "rescan modules" in the admin.
 Now, point your browser to http://yoursite:8000/contact.
 This should show the contact page with the template you just made.

+.. note:: Your actual site location might be different, see the :term:`User sites directory`.

 Create the contact form
 ^^^^^^^^^^^^^^^^^^^^^^^